 @jason wrote a thoughtful piece about Startups recently – “The Value of Starting from Zero (Divergent Thinking FTW)”

-In a burst of inspiration I wrote the following and fired it off to him.
+In a burst of inspiration, I wrote the following and fired it off to him.
 He quite rightly didn’t reply considering I didn’t answer his question.
 However bad email marketing gets right up my nose and startups are some of the worst offenders.
-Here’s my opinion.

-Jelly for instance have created some buzz and not updated us, for months.
-I have been in contact with @biz about this and to his credit he answers my emails.
+Jelly, for instance, has created some buzz and not updated us, for months.
+I have been in contact with @biz about this and to his credit, he answers my emails.
 They are busy working on the product – but I want to know more.